diacode/diacode-website/source/blog/2016-02-25-trello-clone-with-phoenix-and-react-pt-11.html.markdown

 Now we can move forward to the front-end and create the necessary components.

 ### The list form component
-Before continuing first lets recall the `render` function of the `BoardsShowView` component:
+Before continuing, lets recall the `render` function of the `BoardsShowView` component:

 ```javascript
 // web/static/js/views/boards/show.js